MiguelRSGoncalves/CGLF-Custom-Global-Light-Function/README.md

 Provides a manager to define and customize a single centralized custom global light() function shared across all or chosen shaders in the project.

+## Why use this plugin?

+- Development friendly manager to keep consistent lighting throughout your project.
+No more copy and paste nightmares!
+- Change your lighting logic in one place and it automatically updates on all shaders files!
+- No extra resources cost for running screen-space lighting logic.

 ## Features
 - Define a global `light()` function once and reuse it everywhere.
 - Easily managed through the plugin dock.
 - Optionally replace existing `light()` functions automatically.
 - Blacklist for shader files not meant to be affected by CGLF.
+- Currently only .gdshader files are supported.

 ## Installation